emc2/ansible-stuff/README.md

-# Ansible Scripts for a Secure FreeBSD-Based Network
+# Ansible Scripts for a Secure FreeBSD-Based Network and Personal Machines

+This repository contains a collection of Ansible scripts which aim to become the primary means for configuring my personal machines and my network.
+Care is taken to see that the scripts can be reused in whole or in part by changing variables.

 ## Ansible Access Configuration